Study shows exercising your legs is very beneficial for your brain

 How regularly do you exercise?

 We all know that regular exercise is good for us.
-It keeps us fit and healthy, and stop us putting on weight even after we've eaten 20 mince pies.
+It keeps us fit and healthy, and stops us putting on weight after eating 10 doughnuts.

 However, what many people may not know is that exercising is also great for another part of our bodies - our brains.